 A siloxane is any chemical compound composed of elements of the form R2SiO, where R is a hydrogen atom or a hydrocarbon group.
-They belong to a wide class of compounds known as organo silicon compounds -or “silicon” to most people.
+They belong to a wide class of compounds known as organo silicon compounds – or just “silicon” to most people.

 Siloxane was the cause of many landfill gas engine failures when in the late 1970s landfill gas engines were first introduced, and until the problem was identified.
 Nowadays it should not be a problem.
 The manufacturers and plant maintainers have developed strategies for the avoidance of build-up in engines and turbines by treating the biogas before it enters the gas engine, or turbine, and this prevents damage to the plant.